zgoda/sqlitefts/README.md

 ## Test result scoring

 The best support for Polish language analysis is provided by Lucene based solutions, like ElasticSearch or Solr.
 Both of these packages provide Stempel algorythmic analyzer and filter, while Solr also provides dictionary based Morfologik filter and lemmatizer.
 To score test results we'll be using ElasticSearch 7.9 with Stempel plugin.
 If you want to run benchmark please be advised that the ElasticSearch-OSS Docker image is ~350 MB.
-It is not stored at Docker Hub so don't worry, it will not count towards your daily limit of pull operations.
+It is not stored at Docker Hub so don't worry, it will not count towards your daily limit of pull operations imposed by Docker Hub.

+## The results

+### Raw SQL

+Returned results for all queries are exactly the same.

+In general FTS5 is significantly faster than FTS4.
+And `simple` is usually marginally faster than `unicode61`.

+If you get different results then please file a ticket describing corpus and query, I will update the benchmark if the corpus is freely available.
+My original benchamark may be skewed by both specific corpus and spesific queries.

+At this point my recommendation will be to use FTS5 with `simple` tokenizer (the default).
+It should not have any impact on quality because Polish (and most other Slavic languages) doesn't use multi-character diacritics.
+If your language uses multi-character diacritics, like the one described in `remove_diacritics=2` explanation above, then `unicode61` is the only option.

+What's most baffling for me it's that fuzzy matching (with `*`) is sometimes faster than exact matching but with that small sample pool it may as well mean nothing (it's ~50 samples, it's nothing).